Package 'Chromatograms'

 Description

 The Chromatograms class encapsules chromatographic data and related metadata.
 The chromatographic data is represented by a backend extending the virtual ChromBackend class which provides the raw data to the Chromatograms object.
-Different backends and their properties are decribed in the ChromBackend class documentation.
+Different backends and their properties are described in the ChromBackend class documentation.

 Usage

-Chromatograms(backend = ChromBackendMemory(), processingQueue = list(), ...)
+Chromatograms(object = ChromBackendMemory(), processingQueue = list(), ...)

 ## S4 method for signature 'Chromatograms,ChromBackend'